Yuberz/caratcalc.github.io/README.md

 ## Credits
 - All images are pulled from [Gametora](https://gametora.com/umamusume/gacha) in order to have a consistent appearance.
 - Date predictions for future banners are taken from [uma.moe](https://uma.moe).
+- Some carat predictions are taken from [Henry Handsome's Carat Calculator](https://www.youtube.com/@HenryHandsomeDerby).